allegro/blog/_posts/2022-06-23-event-storming-workshops.md

 Why is it important?
 Because you want participants to explore and experiment during the workshop.
 You don’t want to impose limits on them or to allow a situation where someone doesn’t add an event because there is no space left.

-For stationery session you need:
+For stationary session you need:

 * wall where you attach plotter paper (it is easier to stick post-its on plotter paper),
 * stickies in different colours, shapes and quantity (will discuss it later),